ASSA Symposium 2022:

 Welcome to Cape Town

-The Astronomical Society of Southern Africa (ASSA) is celebrating its centenary with a birthday bash in form of a symposium from 14 to 16 October 2022 in Cape Town.
+The Astronomical Society of Southern Africa (ASSA) is celebrating its centenary with a birthday bash in form of a symposium on 14 October 2022 in Cape Town.
 This will bring together amateur astronomers and professionals from across South Africa.
-With a series of presentations and ample time for discussion it will provide the opportunity not only to reflect on ASSA’s achievements in the past 100 years, but also how ASSA will stay significant and progress in these days of big data astronomy.
+With a series of presentations and ample time for discussion, it will provide the opportunity not only to reflect on ASSA’s achievements in the past 100 years, but also how ASSA will stay significant and progress in these days of big data astronomy.

-The symposium starts with a welcome reception on Friday evening.
-Saturday and Sunday are filled with presentations from a broad range of topics.
-Of course there will be plenty of opportunity for asking questions and for discussions.
+The symposium will have presentations from a broad range of topics.
+Of course, there will be plenty of opportunity for asking questions and for discussions.

 The symposium takes place at the South African Astronomical Observatory (SAAO) in Observatory, Cape Town.
 Its beautiful and tranquil surroundings provide an ideal space for engaging conversations.
 All participants will have the opportunity to explore both the site’s rich history and the SAAO’s brand new visitors centre with its heliostat.